pzsette/SubscriptionsManager/report.md

 In this phase every class is tested in isolation.
 The **Mockito** library was used to mock the other components that get involved.

-The classes without logic were excluded from the Jacoco coverage measure, throught configuration in the ```pom.xml``` file.
+Unit tests are stored in the *src/test/java* folder.

-To simulate input by the user during the test of the CLI version of application was used the ```System.setIn() ``` method that reassigns the "standard" input stream.
-This can be a ```ByteArrayStream```, so we use a string, encoded into a sequence of bytes, as custom input.
+To simulate input by the user during the test of the CLI version of application was used the `System.setIn()` method that reassigns the "standard" input stream.
+This can be a `ByteArrayStream`, so we use a string, encoded into a sequence of bytes, as custom input.

 ```
 @Test